-The Master of Education in Higher Education program develops professionals who work to improve the effectiveness of higher education through studying the historical, theoretical and philosophical aspects of the field and learning how to apply these aspects in practice.
+The M.Ed. in Higher Education program develops professionals who work to improve the effectiveness of higher education through studying the historical, theoretical and philosophical aspects of the field and learning how to apply these aspects in practice.

-This 60-hour track prepares graduates to counsel in clinical mental health settings such as mental health centers, private counseling agencies, drug abuse treatment centers, centers for counseling older adults, child protective services, child counseling clinics, family counseling centers and private practice.
+Prepare to counsel in clinical mental health settings such as mental health centers, private counseling agencies, drug abuse treatment centers, centers for counseling older adults, child protective services, family counseling centers and private practice.

 The Doctor of Philosophy program in Curriculum and Instruction is a research-intensive degree intended for individuals who plan careers as scholars, researchers and educators in higher education or who will hold other research-oriented leadership positions.